logimic/shape/README.md

 **Interface Optionality** is UNREQUIRED or MANDATORY.
 It means all MANDATORY Interfaces have to be attached.

+**Interface Target** is narrowing of Required Interface to be delivered a component

 **Activate** is a Component Instance state when all MANDATORY Required Interfaces were attached and the instance is set by Shape to normal operation.
+Component properties are delivered via activate.

 **Dectivate** is a Component Instance state when some of MANDATORY Required Interface was detached and the instance is set by Shape to stop normal operation.